A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Step 5: Include Your Income Tax

-Depending on your country, your income tax might be around:
+Don't forget about taxes.
+Based on your country, income tax might be:

 ➡️ 10%–30%